vmsreeram/algo-visualiser/README.md

   2. Add title, choose input graph label, browse button.
   3. Ability to re-browse
     ASK
-  1. The orientations are device specific.
-Working in Arun's, but images not shown fully in mine. (inp#?)
-How to handle?
+  1. The dimensions of image are device specific.
+Working in Arun's, but images not shown fully in mine. (eg inp#3) How to handle?
 -->